 Assume that $X$ is equipped with a good metric $d$.
-We let $\cT^{u}_{d}$ be the uniform structure on $X$ determined by the metric.
-We further assume that $X$ comes with a bornological coarse structure $(\cC,\cB)$ such that $\cC$ and $\cT_{d}^{u}$ are compatible (see Definition \ref{defn:sd23d9023}).
+We let $\cT_{d}$ be the uniform structure on $X$ determined by the metric.
+We further assume that $X$ comes with a bornological coarse structure $(\cC,\cB)$ such that $\cC$ and $\cT_{d}$ are compatible (see Definition \ref{defn:sd23d9023}).
 For example, $\cC$ could be (but this is not necessary) the structure $\cC_{d}$ induced by the metric.
-Note that the compatibility condition and Condition~\ref{fjwefwefewlfeioo} of Definition \ref{fwoiefjeoiwfefewf} imply that the size of the simplices is uniformly bounded with respect to $\cC$.
+Note that the compatibility condition and Condition~\ref{fjwefwefewlfeioo} of Definition \ref{fwoiefjeoiwfefewf} imply that the size of the simplices of a fixed dimension is uniformly bounded with respect to $\cC$.

-Finally we assume that $X$ comes with a big family $\cY=(Y_{i})_{i\in I}$ of subcomplexes such that every bounded subset of $X$ is contained in $Y_{i}$ for some $i\in I$.
+Finally we assume that $X$ comes with a big family $\cY=(Y_{i})_{i\in I}$ of subcomplexes such that every bounded subset of $X$ is contained in $Y_{i}$ for some $i$ in $I$.
 In this situation we can consider the hybrid structure $\cC_{h}$ (see Definition \ref{defn:sdfuh8934t}).
 We write $X_{h}$ for the corresponding bornological coarse space.

 We now assume that $X$ is $n$-dimensional.
-For $k\in \nat$ we let $X^{k}$ denote the $k$-skeleton of $X$.
-We let $Z\subseteq X$ be obtained as in Example \ref{ioefjewoifeu23r23r32r} by scaling all $n$-simplices by the factor $2/3$.
-Furthermore we let $Y\subseteq X$ be the subspace obtained from $X$ by removing the interiors of the unions of the $1/3$-scaled $n$-simplices.
+For $k$ in $\nat$ we let $X^{k}$ denote the $k$-skeleton of $X$.
+We let the subset $Z$ of $ X$ be obtained as in Example \ref{ioefjewoifeu23r23r32r} by scaling all $n$-simplices by the factor $2/3$.
+Furthermore we let $Y$ be the subspace of $X$ obtained from $X$ by removing the interiors of the unions of the $1/3$-scaled $n$-simplices.
 Then $Y\cup Z=X $ is a decomposition of $X$ into two closed subsets.